vibhutittu/DataVis_Proj/README.md

 The unemployment rates of each state can be compared on the multiseries .
 The multiseries line graph provides a comparison of unemployment rates in each state form year 1976-2016.

+Basic Functionalities are shown below along with Screenshots.

+# Unemployment rate for one state by selecting it on map

 # Video showing functionalities is as follows
 https://github.com/vibhutittu/DataVis_Proj/blob/master/project1_video_vibhuti.webm